MetabolicAtlas/MetabolicAtlas/CONTRIBUTING.md

 ### Creating a branch

 Once you have the project running locally.
 Create a new branch based on the `develop` branch.
-The branch name should start with `feat/` or `fix/` (inspired by the semantic commit messages) and have a relatively short dash-separated name, for example `feat/contribution-guidelines`.
+The branch name should start with `feat/` or `fix/` (inspired by the [Semantic Commit Messages](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716)) and have a relatively short dash-separated name, for example `feat/contribution-guidelines`.

 ### Adding a commit

 When you are ready to commit the changes, please write a commit message based on [Semantic Commit Messages](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716).
 For example: `docs: add contribution guidelines`.

-### Creating a PR (Pull Request)
+### Creating a PR

 1. When you are finished with the changes, [initiate a new PR](https://github.com/MetabolicAtlas/MetabolicAtlas/compare) from your branch with `develop` as the base branch.
 2. The PR title should also follow the style of Semantic Commit Messages, for example `docs: add contribution guidelines`.